srhcrete/Future_Plans/README.md

 * Use Sketch to design pages for at least one project in the next month.
 * Implement a basic parallax scrolling effect in one project this month.
 * Create a react front-end to communicate with Travel-Api.
+* Complete two visual regression tutorials from CSS tricks using PhantomJS, CasperJS, ResembleJS, and BackstopJS.
+* Contribute to two open source issues on Github.
+Example - create a use cases directory (Ruby), Add a Twitter follow button (JS)

 ## Brainstorm Ideas - require further research
 * Contribute to open source project on Github.